evgenynefedov/reflix/README.md

 # REFLIX
 Mini-project to practise REACT.JS and JS.
-It's one-page project that partly repeats the behaviuor of NETFLIX, as follows: allowing different users to search for movies and subscribe (rent) them.
+It's one-page project that partly repeats the behaviuor of NETFLIX, as follows: allowing different users to search for movies (using TMDB's API) and subscribe/rent them.

 ## Table Of Contents